bryanbrotonel/bryanbrotonel/README.md

 ### I'm a Web Developer from Vancouver, Canada.

 I am a tech ✨ *enthusiast* ✨ passionate about utilizing technology 💻 to express my creativity 🎨.
-Web development bridges that gap between creativity and tech by creating optimized solutions with a personal touch. 🤝
+Web development bridges that gap between creativity and tech, allowing me to create optimized solutions with a personal touch. 🤝

 - ⚡ Fun fact: I hate running, yet I do it all the time
 - 🧠 I’m looking for insight with resume reviews, industry experience, techinical interviews